 To put the texting dangers into perspective, the NHTSA reports, “Sending or reading a text takes your eyes off the road for five seconds.
 At 55 mph, that’s like driving the length of an entire football field with your eyes closed.”
 Probably not a choice you’d consciously make.

 But even though new technology can be a distraction behind the wheel, it can also offer solutions to the problems of distracted driving.
-Taking advantage of do not disturb options on your phone and telematics tracking apps from your insurer can give you the tools you need to help keep your eyes on the road, your hands on the wheel, and — perhaps most importantly — your mind focused on your driving.
+Taking advantage of do not disturb options on your phone and telematics tracking apps can give you the tools you need to help keep your eyes on the road, your hands on the wheel and — perhaps most importantly — your mind focused on your driving.